Kyle-Gortych-Kenzie-Group-Work-T2/.github/profile/README.md

 ## Hi there 👋

 ## Intro
-This is an orginization for collabrotive work on term2
+This is an orginization for collaborative work on term2

+## Maintainer
+Kyle Gortych

+## Collaborators
+blank